 The use of mobile phones is incorporated into every aspect of our lives.
 Students using the device facilitates their familiarization with modern skills.
 Mobile phones are crucial in many careers, this head start will give students a competitive advantage in an ever-demanding job market.

 Self-organization tools such as alarms, dictionary, calendar, encyclopaedia, notes and watch found on a majority of smart mobile phones make life easier for students.
 These apps are all comprised of a small and lightweight device that makes learning, time management and planning less cumbersome.
-The stopwatch feature can be used in presentation preparation and practice.
+One of the good effects of mobile phones is because of the stopwatch feature which students can use in presentation preparation and practice.

 The map application on smartphones allows students to find their way especially students that walk or drive home.